xpack-3rd-party/raspberrypi-pico-sdk-xpack/README.md

 #### xpm

-This source code library can be installed as a sub-folder of `xpacks` with:
+This source code library can be installed as a sub-folder below `xpacks` with:

 ```sh
 cd my-project